11 Best WalkMe Alternatives and Competitors for 2022

 Key features:

-- Spotlights provide in-app alerts for process changes, company announcements, new fields, or required actions
+- Spotlights: These are like pop-ups and hotspots.
+They provide in-app alerts for process changes, company announcements, new fields, or required actions

 - Speks enable users to embed knowledge alongside Salesforce-defined terms, fields, and picklist values

-- Spekit Flows are a zero-code way to create guided walkthroughs across multiple tools in seconds
+- Flows: Spekit Flows are a zero-code way to create guided walkthroughs across multiple tools in seconds

-- Team Spaces make it easy for users to access topics and Speks by department, tool, process, and more
+- Team Spaces: For accessing topics and Speks easily by department, tool, process, and more

 Pricing: